Tower 31 - A Crossing of Texas & New Orleans Railway and the Kansas City Southern Railway

 ATSF (Santa Fe) was “allowed” to keep the Long Ave. connection to the Port of Beaumont holding yard which, I think was part of this [grade separation] project.
 This is also the time a crossing from the holding yard was installed crossing the KCS main track just east of Main St. where the double track transitioned into single track.
 This connection was called “The High Line” as opposed to the “Low Line” which crossed the KCS under the Neches River Bridge connecting the dock and warehouses.
 Previously port deliveries were made via trackage in South Beaumont.
 A much older “head” than I will need to explain those operations.
 This new operation gave the KCS, MP and SP access to the new Port Holding yard via the north or west main with a power switch turnout at Main St. On rare occasions ATSF would derail and be blocked from the Long Ave. connection.
 We would run them back to the ATSF connection via our trackage.
 We had tacit permission to do this immediately without calling a pilot engineer or conductor.

-Simulated 3D view of tracks near KCS Tower (Google Maps)
+Above: Simulated 3D view of tracks near KCS Tower (Google Maps)

 Last Revised: 2/22/2019 JGK - Contact the Texas Interlocking Towers Page.